Morning-Star213/Solana-pumpfun-bot/README.md

 > it means that wallet you provided doesn't have USDC/WSOL token account.
 > FIX: Go to dex and swap some SOL to USDC/WSOL.
 When you swap sol to wsol you should see it in wallet.

-## CONTACT

-The program has undergone multiple audits and tests, demonstrating strong profitability.
-If you have any suggestions, please contact:

-Discord: `@zldp_2002`

-## DISCLAIMER

-> [!IMPORTANT]
-> The use of this bot is at your own risk, and we are not responsible for any losses incurred while using the bot.